 And that’s the thing.
-Sales presentations are complex, and because of this complexity they’re darned easy to get wrong and very difficult to get right.
+Sales presentations are complex, and because of this complexity, they’re darned easy to get wrong and tough to get right.
 But how do you know whether the presentation you’re about to make is pitch perfect or off key?

 Here, then, is a checklist of strengths and weaknesses that will help you analyse your presentation and make it the best that it can be.

-Weakness: You’ve got a vague idea about how you’re going to pitch but you’d rather leave it all up to spontaneity.
+You’ve got a vague idea about how you’re going to pitch, but you’d rather leave it all up to spontaneity.
 You’re going to hoof and hustle your way through because, after all, you’re a sales person and that’s what sales people do.

-Strength: You’ve fully researched not only the customer but the company you’re pitching to.
-And you’ve done it in such detail that you’ve not only scripted a presentation outline but you’re backed up with the knowledge that’ll keep you in control even when the pitch goes off-script.
+You’ve fully researched not only the customer but the company you’re pitching to.
+And you’ve done it in such detail that you’ve not only scripted a presentation outline, but you’re backed up with the knowledge that’ll keep you in control even when the pitch goes off-script.

-Weakness: Everything you’ve researched is in your presentation.
+Everything you’ve researched is in your presentation.
 You’re going to throw the kitchen sink at it.
-You’ve given your pitch a go-through and have added even more because you’re wary of leaving anything out.
+You’ve given your pitch a go through and have added even more because you’re wary of leaving anything out.

 Meeting the right person

-Weakness: When you got in touch with the prospective company you were put through to a person who you’re going to keep as your contact.
-After all, it’s someone you know and they work for the company so that’s okay then.
+When you got in touch with the prospective company you were put through to a person who you’re going to keep as your contact.
+After all, it’s someone you know, and they work for the company, so that’s okay then.

-Strength: You are determined to present to the person who can authorise a purchase.
-What you’ve done is find out the background of your contact and if they need authorisation from a line manager to say yes then you’ve got that line manager in the meeting with you.
+You are determined to present to the person who can authorise a purchase.
+What you’ve done is find out the background of your contact, and if they need authorisation from a line manager to say yes, then you’ve got that line manager in the meeting with you.

 Tailoring the pitch

-Weakness: You’ve got a superbly researched and rehearsed presentation.
-It’s taken a lot of work and you believe you’ve got it bang on.
+You’ve got a superbly researched and rehearsed presentation.
+It’s taken a lot of work, and you believe you’ve got it bang on.
 Now you want to roll it out to every prospect on your list.

 Post pitch analysis

-Weakness: You presented and you didn’t get a sale so you run the same pitch again to another prospect and hope your luck improves.
-Or, conversely, your last presentation got the sale so it works and you’ll do the whole thing again without change.
+You presented and you didn’t get a sale, so you run the same pitch again to another prospect and hope your luck improves.
+Or, conversely, your last presentation got the sale, so it works and you’ll do the whole thing again without change.